y0usefalsaadany/laraBackup/README.md

 BACKUP_DB_PASSWORD=
 ```

-# then run this command
+# then run this command after create your database

 ```
 php artisan db:alert